sunghaeum/Noverca/README.md

 - Universal Render Pipeline (URP)
 - Cinemachine (Unity package manager)
 - For Windows build: IL2CPP module installed

-## How to Build (Optional)
-1. Open the project in Unity Editor.
-2. Go to `File > Build Settings`.
-3. Select your target platform (e.g. macOS or Windows).
-4. Add the main scene(s) to the build.
-5. Click `Build` and choose an output folder.

 ## Additional Information
 - The complete Unity project is included in the repository.